acidlemon/mirage-ecs/README.md

 - Tag: `Relaunch=1`
 - Env: `RELAUNCH=1`

-This is useful for skipping initialization processes of tasks.
+This is useful for varying task startup behavior between launch and relaunch. (e.g. Skip DB initialization process on relaunch.)

 To enable mirage recover, Set the `enable` section to `true`.